Just 15 miles from Bali is the beautiful, exotic island of Nusa Penida.

 - Departure Times (NP): 7:30, 9:00, 15:00, 16:30

 There are many other speedboat companies operating between Bali and Nusa Penida.
 The three listed above are just examples.

 In the interest of full disclosure, I’ve put together a full list of companies that you can find here.

 Padang Bay Ferry

 Last but not least, another option for reaching Nusa Penida from Bali is the ferry service running from Padang Bay.
 The ferry to Penida departs at 10:00 and 14:00 daily.
-This takes about 60-90 minutes and the price is cheaper than the speedboats (the one way price is 31,000 IDR).
+This takes about 60-90 minutes and it’s cheaper than the speedboats (the one way price is 31k IDR).

 How To Get To Nusa Penida From Nusa Lembongan / Ceningan

-If you’re looking for some ideas of where to go once you reach Penida, be sure to check out my full writeup on the Best Things To See & Do In Nusa Penida.
+If you’re looking for some ideas of what to see once you reach Penida, be sure to check out my full writeup on the Best Things To See & Do In Nusa Penida.
 This island has everything from waterfalls to cliffs to treehouses!

 - Best Things To Do In Nusa Penida – Caves, Beaches, Cliffs, & More